ruimmpires/P4INT_Mininet/README.md

 2. demonstrate the collection of INT statistics;
 3. rogue host attacks;
 4. detection and protection against a rogue host.

+This network is simulated in mininet.
+Search here for more information in the [Mininet waltk trhough](http://mininet.org/walkthrough/)

 ## SIMULATE INT PLATFORM
 This platform must create INT statistics and send those to the collector.
 In this scenario, if the data sent by h1 matches the watch list, then there will be some INT statistics generated and sent to h4.